Murder investigation after gunshots heard and man found in Otara

 A number of witnesses were assisting police with the investigation, a police spokesperson said.

-Police have cordoned off the area of Zelda Ave between Maytime Street and the walkway onto Othello Drive in Otara.
+Police have cordoned off the area of Zelda Ave between Maytime St and the walkway on to Othello Drive in Otara.

 Police are appealing for people who know the deceased or have information about what happened to contact the Manukau Police Station on 0508 422 443, or if they wish to remain anonymous to contact Crimestoppers on 0800 555 111.